• Skip to main content

 • Comes together quickly in about 25-30 minutes or so.

 • Easily made vegetarian!
 Skip the chicken.
 You can add tofu or paneer.
-I promise these so good because its all in the flavors of the sauce!
+I promise these taste so good because its all in the flavors of the sauce!

 • Loaded with vegetables!
 You can add any kind of vegetables you prefer.